JogoShugh/CoderDojoPonceSprings.Events/README.md

 We follow [CoderDojo principles](Promise.md).
 Our events have two halves: the first to support beginners, the second for returning students working on our ongoing mentor-led series tracks.

+## Event Summary

+1:00 - 2:30 PM: For beginners.
+Before you come, please start learning at home with one of the **free courses or tutorials linked below.**

+1:30 - 2:30 PM: For students enrolled in [Learn to Program with Minecraft Plugins](Workshops/MinecraftPlugins/README.md) who want to **review Chapters 1 -3** before the  2:45 session

+2:45 - 4:15 PM: Part 3 of [Learn to Program with Minecraft Plugins]
+(Workshops/MinecraftPlugins/README.md) -- Chapters 4 - 6

+2:45 - 4:15 PM: Part 3 of [HTML5 Game Development with JavaScript and Quintus](https://github.com/CoderDojoPonceSprings/Events/blob/master/Workshops/HTML5GamesQuintus/README.md) -- Adding a New Game Level to Towerman

+**Keeping reading for more details...**

 ## See what it's all about

 [View our 2013 year-in-review video to see what a dojo is like](https://www.youtube.com/watch?v=gNtJI0TEMsE).